 Exchange-traded equity securities are valued based on quoted prices from the exchange.
-Exchange-traded equity securities that pass the Level 1 liquidity test are categorized as Level 1, otherwise they are classified as Level 2.
+Exchange-traded equity securities that pass the Level 1 liquidity test are categorized as Level 1.
+The Corporation defines active markets for equity instruments based on the average daily trading volume both in absolute terms and relative to the market capitalization for the instrument.
+Equities that are less actively traded, whereby the fair values are based upon model-derived prices and quoted market prices for identical or comparable securities, are generally categorized as Level 2.